Skip to content

 • Windows: %APPDATA%\Claude\claude_desktop_config.json

-Add the following entry to the mcpServers object:
+Add the following key under the mcpServers object:

 {